 Hardware specifications and design

 ASUS Lyra is a tri-band whole-home mesh WiFi system that is made up of two or three individual devices, depending on what version you purchase.
 Each Lyra device includes a quad-core Qualcomm IPQ4019 System on a Chip (SoC), running at 717 MHz, that handles two wireless frequencies: one on 2.4 GHz and one on 5 GHz.
-There’s also a secondary Qualcomm QCA9886 SoC for a third operating frequency of 5GHz, on each of the three devices.
-One of the two 5GHz bands is dedicated to the communication between the ASUS Lyra devices, so that they distribute the best connection possible, at the highest available speed.
+There is also a secondary Qualcomm QCA9886 SoC for a third operating frequency of 5 GHz.
+One of the two 5 GHz bands is dedicated to the communication between the ASUS Lyra devices, so that they distribute the best connection possible, at the highest available speed.
 Therefore, out of the three bands, only two of them can be used by client devices: one on 2.4 GHz and another on 5 GHz.

-On each Lyra hub, you have 256 MB of RAM and 128 MB of storage space for the firmware.
+On each Lyra hub, there are 256MB of RAM and 128 MB of storage space for the firmware.
 Each Lyra has seven internal antennas, four of which are "smart" and used for the 5 GHz frequency.
-These smart antennas are used to detect the signal quality of the other Lyra hubs and then choose two of the most suitable antennas to establish the backbone connection between all the Lyras.
+These smart antennas are used to detect the signal quality of the other stations and then choose two of the most suitable antennas to establish the backbone connection between all the Lyras.
 Therefore, for client devices, ASUS Lyra offers two smart antennas and three usual WiFi antennas.

 ASUS boasts about a total theoretical bandwidth of 2200 Mbps that is split as follows: 400 Mbps for the 2.4 GHz wireless frequency and 867 Mbps for each of the two 5 GHz bands.
-Since one of the two 5 GHz frequencies is used for the backbone connection between the Lyra hubs, client devices will have available 400 Mbps for the 2.4 GHz wireless frequency and 867 Mbps for the 5 GHz frequency.
+Since one of the two 5 GHz frequencies is used for the backbone connection between the Lyra hubs, client devices have available 400 Mbps for the 2.4 GHz wireless frequency and 867 Mbps for the 5 GHz frequency.
 A more realistic total available bandwidth for client devices is 1267 Mbps.
-However, these numbers are theoretical and measured in very high-tech labs.
-They don’t mean much in the real world.
+However, these numbers are theoretical and measured in high-tech labs.
+They do not mean much in the real world.
 ASUS Lyra offers 2x2 MU-MIMO wireless connections, and support for all the wireless networking standards including 802.11n and the latest 802.11ac Wave 2.

 On each Lyra, you have two 1 Gbps Ethernet ports.
 On the main Lyra, one of them must be used to connect it to the wireless router or the modem that your Internet Service Provider has offered.

 On the side of each Lyra, you have a Pairing button that you can use to connect each hub to the network, through WPS.
 Like many other mesh WiFi systems, ASUS Lyra does not offer a USB port to connect external hard disks, printers or other USB devices.
 Such devices need to be connected to the network by other means.

-In terms of size, each Lyra hub has 5.51 x 5.51 x 1.57 inches or 13.99 x 13.99 x x.98 cm in Length x Width x Height.
-Each Lyra weighs 25.36 ounces or 719 grams.
+In terms of size, each Lyra device is 5.51 x 5.51 x 1.57 inches or 13.99 x 13.99 x x.98 cm in length x width x height.
+It also weighs 25.36 ounces or 719 grams.

-Setting up and using the ASUS Lyra AC2200 Home Wi-Fi System
+Setting up and using the ASUS Lyra AC2200 home WiFi system

 Once you have set up all three ASUS Lyra devices, you can see how they are connected to each other in the mobile app.

 From now on, you can use the ASUS Lyra app to set the main features of this whole-home WiFi system.
 As you can see, the menu does not have too many options.
 Each feature of the mobile app is easily accessible, and it has only a few configuration options.
-Geeks and IT professionals will surely want more control, while beginners will be happy to see that there’s nothing complicated to configure.
+Geeks and IT professionals want more control, while beginners are happy to see that there is nothing complicated to configure.
 One upside of the ASUS Lyra app is that it can be used to remote control your network from anywhere on the internet.

-One neat feature is the help system: if you don’t understand what a setting does, move the mouse cursor on top of its name and, if you see a question mark displayed, click the left mouse button.
+One neat feature is the help system: if you do not understand what a setting does, move the mouse cursor on top of its name and, if you see a question mark displayed, click the left mouse button.
 Then, a tooltip is shown with more information about that setting.

-When you are done configuring everything, start connecting your network devices see only one network being broadcast.
+When using mesh WiFi systems, your network devices see only one network name being broadcast.
 Modern smartphones and laptops that support the 802.11ac standard connect to WiFi using the faster 5GHz frequency.
-Cheaper or older devices that support the 802.11n standard will connect to the network on the slower 2.4 GHz frequency.
+Cheaper or older devices that support the 802.11n standard connect to the network on the slower 2.4 GHz frequency.
 In theory, this is great.
-However, we sometimes had issues with modern devices like the Surface Pro or Nexus 6P getting connected to the 2.4 GHz frequency instead of the 5 GHz one.
+However, we sometimes had issues with our devices getting connected to the 2.4 GHz frequency instead of the 5 GHz one.
 This led to these devices getting slower WiFi connections.
 To fix this issue, we had to disconnect them from the network and reconnect them.
 Then, ASUS Lyra connected our devices to the appropriate frequency.